sibashis9692/Hospital_Management_System_API/README.md

 ## Authentication

-The Medical Records Management Service API utilizes JSON Web Token (JWT) authentication.
+The Hospital_Management_System_API utilizes JSON Web Token (JWT) authentication.
 Follow the steps below to authenticate using JWT:

 ## 1. User Registration:
 To register a new user, make a POST request to the following endpoint: